-- A. The first fault will be displayed once as described above. - B. The upper-most horizontal segment of the right sevensegment display is energized for 1⁄2 second - The second fault is displayed once as described above. - D. The upper-most horizontal segment of the right seven-segment display is energized for 1⁄2 again.
+- A. The first two-digit fault will be displayed once as described above. - B. The upper-most horizontal segment of the seven-segment display is energized for 1⁄2 second - C. The second two-digit fault is displayed once as described above. - D. The upper-most horizontal segment of the seven-segment display is energized for 1⁄2 again.